Terrorgram: Ideology and organization

 Terrorgram is decentralized and its channels promote far-right, neo-fascist ideology.
 Some channels are ecofascist in nature, promoting an anti-human ideology, though this is only a subset and most are more traditionally far-right.
 The terminology "Terrorgram" was only sometimes used by the members and the terminology was not universal.
 Members share violent and snuff videos.

 Aesthetics in media produced by the community are often vaporwave or fashwave, with neon colors juxtaposed with classical images.
 "Terrorwave", which developed in part due to Iron March, features graphics rendered in red, white and black.
 The style often incorporates images of historical fascists, terrorists or paramilitaries wearing skull masks, with esoteric far-right symbols and simplistic slogans, such as "TRAITORS WILL HANG" and "RAPE THE POLICE".
 There is also a strong strain of esotericism and occultism woven into Terrorgram propaganda, lending a mystic sheen to the movement.
 Esoteric Hitlerism is frequently referenced.

 Calls to violence are common, and channels regularly share instructions and manuals on how to carry out hate crimes, mass shootings and target critical infrastructure and even lists of potential targets.
 Terrorgram is a key communications forum for individuals and networks attached to Atomwaffen Division, The Base, and other explicit militant accelerationist groups.
 White supremacist works Siege and The Turner Diaries are both commonly spread within the channels.
 The 2019 novella Harassment Architecture written by Mike Ma is popular with and was widely distributed by Terrorgram.
+The works of Joshua Caleb Sutter were also popular.
 Some channels are "book clubs" or provide reading material.
 A "White Boy Summer" reading list from 2021 included only two works: Mike Ma's other novel Gothic Violence, and one of Terrorgram's own manuals.